 The exact shape and form of the personal statement might differ slightly from law school to law school.
 However, there’s a consensus among applicants that writing the statement is one of the hardest parts of applying for a J.D. lawyer program.
 This is because you’re supposed to both showcase your achievements and demonstrate great writing skills at the same time – something that sounds much easier than it is.

 Law School Admission Test

-Before you can apply to any law school and obtain a J.D. degree, you’ll have to take the LSAT.
+Before applying to any law school and obtaining a J.D. degree, you’ll have to take the LAsw School Administration Test or LSAT.